Skip to main content

 What is Google Distributed Cloud?

 Google Distributed Cloud enables running Google Cloud services outside the public cloud.
-Enterprises can run GKE and other services in their own data centers, at edge locations, or at Google locations near their users.
-Management is unified via the Google Cloud Console.
+Enterprises can run GKE and other services in their own data centers or at edge locations.
+There are two main variants: Google Distributed Cloud connected for environments with connectivity to Google Cloud, and Google Distributed Cloud air-gapped for fully disconnected, highly regulated environments.
+The product family has replaced the earlier Anthos branding.

 Core Features

-• GKE clusters in your own data centers or at the edge
+• GKE clusters and other Google Cloud services in your own data centers or at the edge

 • Consistent APIs with the public Google Cloud